Photography via Pixabay

 They don’t draw attention to the fact that only a very small percentage of ethnic minorities, about 3.2% in fact, form the top strand of high-earners in Britain.
 Nor do they account for the fact that even though some British Chinese people are high earners, they are still one of the ethnic groups at the highest risk of poverty in the UK.
 The majority of ethnic groups form the lower end of the economic spectrum, particularly Bangladeshi and Pakistani employees.

 The way that the research was conducted means that the categorisation of ethnic minorities in the UK was not up to scratch.
 Multiple black communities within Britain were all tied together under the label “Black/African/Caribbean/black British”, and multi-ethnic people were named as “Mixed/multiple ethnic groups”, even though the experiences of a black/white mixed race person can vary significantly to an East Asian/white mixed person, or a South Asian/black person.
-When it came to Asian ethnic minorities, the only groups of people that were given the privilege of individuality were Indian, Chinese, Bangladeshi and Pakistani employees, with everyone else banded together under the term “Any other Asian”.
+When it came to Asian ethnic minorities, the only groups of people that were given the individual labels were Indian, Chinese, Bangladeshi and Pakistani employees, with everyone else banded together under the term “Any other Asian”.

 There were some nuances that did catch my eye.
 For example, even though Indian employees are the highest-paid in the UK, they also have the largest gender pay gap within any ethnic group, with men earning just under £16 per hour and women earning £12 per hour.
 But, all-in-all, intersections of age, sexuality, religion or disability weren’t properly accounted for, breaking down the accuracy of the report.